|

 Why do amateur astronomers and astrophotographers call the time between March and May ‘galaxy season’?
 The answer is that our own galaxy blocks our view of many galaxies in the night sky, so we can see the most galaxies when we see the least of our own.

 This is particularly evident for observers in the northern hemisphere during early spring.
-The Virgo Cluster is in prime position for observing and imaging by late March, and it is filled with galaxies.
+The Virgo Cluster is in a prime position for observing and imaging by late March, and it is filled with galaxies.

 Many of these galaxies appear small and featureless from our vantage point on Earth and do not make great astrophotography targets.
 Here is a list of the ones that do.